The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 8. Human use of the river for city water supply

-9. How people affect the river the river is polluted by sewage and waste from factories
+9. How people influence the river the river is polluted by sewage and waste from factories

-10. What do people do to protect the river there are treatment facilities, monitor the level of pollution
+10. What people do to protect the river treatment facilities are in place, monitoring the level of pollution

 Description plan Basic information